Campus Improvement Plan

 Problem Statements Identifying Staff Recruitment and Retention Needs

-Problem Statement 1: Challenging behaviors continue to interrupt good first instruction.
 Root Cause: New teachers and experienced teachers all need to have a broader toolbox of skills to deal with students with challenging behaviors.

 Problem Statement 2: There is a lack consistency across teacher groups regarding the use of a cell phone in class.
-Root Cause: Teachers have autonomy to set up their classes in a way that works for them.

 Family and Community Engagement